-- a.
-To determine identify potential developmental delays, determine eligibility, and identify individual child's strengths - b.
-To individualize s child intervention strategies and services to identify children who may need more comprehensive evaluations to inform intervention strategies - c.
-To monitor progress and - d.
+- To determine identify potential developmental delays, determine eligibility, and identify individual child's strengths

+- b.
+To individualize s

+child intervention

+strategies and

+services to identify

+children who may

+need more

+comprehensive

+evaluations to

+inform intervention

+strategies

+- c.
+To monitor progress and

+- d.
 To evaluate program effectiveness

 If you have questions regarding which screening tool to use for the family you are working with, check with your supervisor or social-emotional team.
-Prior to completing a screener or an assessment you may want to consider parent interview/discussions that can also give perspective into the family dynamics, build that relationship with the family and understand where there might be areas of concern or stress.
+Prior to completing a screener or an assessment you may want to consider parent interview/discussions that can also give perspective into the family dynamics, build the relationship with the family and understand where there might be areas of concern or stress.
+Below are some different types of parent interviews/discussions: